tamucc-comp-bio/how_to/howto_organize_data.md

 ## Data Science Philosophy (Document All Data Manipulations)

 After data is digitized, *all manipulations and analyses of the data should be documented and executed in code*.
 This facilitates transparency, reproduction of methods, and verification.
+By documenting all data manipulations and analyses in code, you create a transparent record of your workflow.
+This not only allows others to follow your methods but also protects you from potential errors that can arise from manual data handling.

 In today’s research environment, transparency and reproducibility are not just ideals but requirements.
 Many scientific journals now require that you provide the scripts used to process your data as part of your publication.
 This practice is increasingly important because it ensures that your research can be independently verified and built upon by others.

-As an example, if you collect latitude and longitude of locations using a GPS, you should not be moving that data over into MS Excel because there is no record of how that transfer of the data occurred that could be evaluated by an independent observer.
-Rather, you would write the commands in a file (script) that can be executed by a computer to [join](https://en.wikipedia.org/wiki/Relational_algebra#Joins_and_join-like_operators) the GPS waypoints to the other [metadata](https://en.wikipedia.org/wiki/Metadata) associated with the locations.
+As an example, if you collect latitude and longitude of locations using a GPS, you should not be joining that data with additional location [metadata](https://en.wikipedia.org/wiki/Metadata) manually in MS Excel because there is no record of how that transfer of the data occurred that could be verified by an independent observer.
+Misalignment of the waypoints and location metadata could have large impacts on the results of data analysis and conclusions.
+Rather, you would write the commands in a file (script) that can be executed by a computer to [join](https://en.wikipedia.org/wiki/Relational_algebra#Joins_and_join-like_operators) the GPS waypoints to the other metadata associated with the locations.

 If your digitized data is not tidy, then you would write a script to tidy it.
 It follows that, ultimately, all of your data will be organized into tidy tables.
 When considering all data for a MS Thesis, Ph.D.
 Dissertation chapter, or a publication in a scientific journal; most projects will involve many unique tidy tables which need to be organized into a [database](https://en.wikipedia.org/wiki/Database).

 ---